venkataravuri/ai-ml-notes/docs/interview-notes/mlops.md

 - Model Packaging
   - .pkl
   - ONNX
+  - TorchScript
   - Containerization

+pickle (and joblib by extension), has some issues regarding maintainability and security.
+Because of this,

+- Never unpickle untrusted data as it could lead to malicious code being executed upon loading.
+- While models saved using one version of scikit-learn might load in other versions, this is entirely unsupported and inadvisable.

+ONNX is a binary serialization of the model

+Predictive Model Markup Language (PMML) format might be a better approach than using pickle alone.

 TorchServe provides a utility to package all the model artifacts into a single TorchServe Model Archive File (MAR).
 After model artifacts are packaged into a MAR file, you then upload to the model-store under the model storage path.